appwrite/appwrite/docs/tutorials/add-oauth2-provider.md

 Pass your new adapter name as the provider parameter.
 If login is successful, you will be redirected to your success URL parameter.
 Otherwise, you will be redirected to your failure URL.

-> Please note that you do not need to commit the changes you made in the `console` module within appwrite, make a separate pull request in [`appwrite/console`](https://github.com/appwrite/console) repository with the console changes as mentioned earlier.
+> Please note that you do not need to try to commit the changes you made in the `console` git submodule within appwrite, it was done only for testing purposes.
+Make a separate pull request in [`appwrite/console`](https://github.com/appwrite/console) repository with the required console changes as mentioned earlier.

-If everything goes well, raise a pull request and be ready to respond to any feedback which can arise during our code review.
+If everything goes well, raise both the pull requests and be ready to respond to any feedback which can arise during our code review.

 ## 5. Raise a pull request

 First of all, commit the changes with the message `Added XXX OAuth2 Provider` and push it.
-This will publish a new branch to your forked version of Appwrite.
-If you visit it at `github.com/YOUR_USERNAME/appwrite`, you will see a new alert saying you are ready to submit a pull request.
+This will publish a new branch to your forked version of Appwrite and the console.
+If you visit it at `github.com/YOUR_USERNAME/appwrite`, `github.com/YOUR_USERNAME/appwrite/console` you will see a new alert saying you are ready to submit a pull request.
 Follow the steps GitHub provides, and at the end, you will have your pull request submitted.

 ## 🤕 Stuck ?